cjogles/work-website/about.markdown

 <div style="display: flex; align-items: center;">
      <p style="margin-right: 30px">
           My name is Jackson Ogles.
-I'm a driven web developer who's passionate about staying up to date on latest technologies and all things software engineering.
-I live north of Salt Lake City, Utah.
-I enjoy spending time with my family when I'm not digging into fun computer science projects.
+I'm a driven software engineer who's passionate about staying up to date on latest web technologies.
+I live north of Salt Lake City, Utah and I enjoy spending time with my family, improving my fitness, and experiencing all that life has to offer when I'm not engaged in my work.
 Thanks for visiting my site.
-I hope we can collaborate in the work force soon. 😊
+Looking forward to our work together. 😊
      </p>
      <img style="width: 30%;" src="../assets/me.jpeg" alt="Jackson Ogles Profile Picture">
 </div>